Séléna Janicijevic: 2023: Australian Open debut and first WTA Tour win

 Janicijevic made her debut at the Australian Open, where she defeated Jodie Burrage in the final qualifying round, before losing to Kaja Juvan in the main draw first round.
 However, she entered a period of drought following that feat as she went on a five-match losing streak, before winning a $25k title in Colombia, her first of the year.

 In May, Janicijevic recorded her first career WTA Tour singles main-draw win in Strasbourg by defeating fellow Frenchwoman Océane Dodin in the first round, before losing to sixth seed Varvara Gracheva in the second round.

 2024: First WTA Tour quarterfinal, top 160

-In July, Janicijevic made it through to the semifinals at the Grand Est Open 88, with wins over wildcard entrant Amandine Hesse, seventh seed Suzan Lamens and Dalila Jakupović, before her run was ended by third seed Mayar Sherif.
-Later that month she reached her first WTA Tour singles quarterfinal at the Iași Open after winning two qualifying matches and defeating fellow qualifier Gergana Topalova and wildcard Miriam Bulgaru in the main draw first and second rounds respectively.
-Janicijevic lost her quarterfinal match to her compatriot Chloé Paquet in three sets.
-As a result she reached the top 160 in the rankings on 29 July.
+In July, Janicijevic made it through to the semifinals at the Contrexéville Open, with wins over wildcard entrant Amandine Hesse, seventh seed Suzan Lamens and Dalila Jakupović, before her run was ended by third seed Mayar Sherif.
+Later that month she reached her first WTA Tour singles quarterfinal at the Iași Open after winning two qualifying matches and defeating fellow qualifier Gergana Topalova and wildcard entrant Miriam Bulgaru in the main draw first and second rounds respectively.
+Janicijevic lost her quarterfinal match to fellow French Chloé Paquet, in three sets.
+As a result, she reached the top 160 in the rankings on 29 July.

 Partnering Erika Andreeva, Janicijevic reached the doubles final at the WTA 125 Open de Limoges, losing to Elsa Jacquemot and Margaux Rouvroy.